-While in-house data storage comes with its own risks, you do expose your data, your customers’ privacy and your own reputation to risk on a greater scale when you enlist the services of a cloud service provider for Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Desktop-as-a-Service (DaaS), Communication-as-a-Service (CaaS) and more.
+In-house data storage comes with its own risks.
+But you do expose your data, your customers’ privacy and your own reputation to risk on a large scale when using a cloud service provider for Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Desktop-as-a-Service (DaaS), Communication-as-a-Service (CaaS) and more.

-When you transfer your data to the cloud, you do transfer a certain degree of responsibility to your chosen cloud service provider, so you want to make sure they are both reliable in their own right and that they are willing to take the necessary steps to protect your data, notes the Cloud Standards Customer Council.
+When you transfer your data to the cloud, you do transfer a certain degree of responsibility to your chosen CSP, so you want to make sure they are both reliable in their own right and that they are willing to take the necessary steps to protect your data, notes the Cloud Standards Customer Council.

 A further exploration of the risks associate with cloud computing may help you understand the need to select the right audit for your cloud service provider: